six-two/mkdocs-placeholder-plugin/docs/replace-modes.md

 |Replace locations|anywhere (whole DOM)|
 |Safe|false|

-Replaces the element **anywhere** in the pages HTML (inside inline scripts, inline sytles, HTML tags and attributes, etc).
+Replaces the element **anywhere** in the pages HTML (inside inline scripts, inline styles, HTML tags and attributes, etc).
 May lead to cross-site scripting attacks and other problems if you use it.
 To allow this, you need to set `replace_everywhere: true` for all placeholders, that use this feature.